Aotokitsuruya

 27end

-This is a common form object you can find in the network, it gives us model-like behavior which can use it in the controller without too many changes.
+This is a common form object you can find in the network, it gives you model-like behavior which can use it in the controller without too many changes.

-But in the view, our form helper has to set method and URL at any time.
+But in the view, the form helper has to set method and URL at any time.

 1<%= form_for @form, method: :post, url: users_path do |f| %>